jrief/django-formset/docs/source/single-form.rst

 Another use case would be to have a form with more than one renderer, each configured differently.
 We then can reuse a Django template but for instance render the form with different CSS classes.
-If such a setup might make sense in your project, please check the section about :ref:`renderers`.
+If such a setup might make sense in your project, please check the section about :ref:`form-renderer`.

 .. _field_by_field: